wilzbach/docs.asyncy.com/quick-start/README.md

 ## Write your first Story

-Storyscript is a new programming language, but don't worry, it's built for developers taking favourite features of many languages.
-You'll see familiar syntax to Python, Ruby, Clojure and Node.

 Let's create your first application, to be able to check out the samples which are bundled.
 ```shell
 mkdir first_app && cd first_app